Scientific mission

 CC Onu, “Harnessing infant cry for swift, cost-effective diagnosis of perinatal asphyxia in low-resource settings,” IEEE International Humanitarian Technology Conference (IHTC), 2014

-We work with leading hospitals in Brazil, Canada, and Nigeria.
-Learn
+We have worked with leading hospitals in Brazil, Canada, and Nigeria.